Home > Insights > Wealth Management > 7 Critical Wealth Management Tips for American Expats Living in the United Kingdom

 7. Using trusts and wills

 The UK and the U.S. have modern, comprehensive income, estate and gift tax treaties.
 We’ll look at these treaties in more detail later.
 For now, you should know these treaties don’t alleviate a conflict between how capital gains from investments are treated by each country.
-Each country has very different rules about when a gain on an investment will be considered a capital gain and, therefore, become subject to capital gains tax (0%, 15% or 20% in the U.S. and 20% in the UK, where it’s known as CGT) or be taxed as regular/ordinary income at a marginal income tax rate.
+Each country has very different rules about when a gain on an investment will be considered a capital gain and, therefore, become subject to capital gains tax (0%, 15% or 20% in the U.S. and 0%, 18% or 24% in the UK, where it’s known as CGT) or be taxed as regular/ordinary income at a marginal income tax rate.
 This investment conundrum is one investment trap to avoid for U.S. taxpayers living in the UK.

 “U.S. persons” (U.S. citizens and U.S. lawful permanent residents, such as Green Card holders) are subject to citizenship-based taxation.
 Therefore, if you’re a U.S. person, no matter where you reside, you’re required to file U.S. federal income taxes annually — even if you can exclude your foreign-earned income — to stay compliant with U.S. tax laws and regulations.